 Bake in the oven at 375 degrees: covered for 45 minutes and uncovered for an additional 15 minutes.

-After baking, enjoy a delicious and hearty meal for under 400 calories.
-For more recipes like this one, check out our cookbook “400 Calorie Dinners” at the Rada Kitchen Store.
+After baking, enjoy a delicious and hearty meal for under 400 calories!

-Our Rada Handi-Stir whisk has many different uses.
+Our Rada Handi-stir whisk has countless uses!
 It is excellent for beating eggs and mixing batters & sauces.
 Its unique shape allows you reach every nook and cranny of the bowl or pan you are mixing in.
 The design also allows you to be worry free about getting any food stuck in the whisk.
-The Handi-Stir may just become the most “handi” utensil in your kitchen.
+The Handi-Stir may just become the most “handi” utensil in your kitchen!

 Healthy & Delicious